All Episodes

 Go ahead.

-Uh Papa John's.
+Papa John's.

-Papa Johns.
+Papa John's.

-Now, some of my best friends love Papa Johns.
+Now, some of my best friends love Papa John's.

 I love the sauce of Papa John's.

-They have what's that ranch sauce or whatever.
+They have, what's that, ranch sauce or whatever?

-The problem is I grew up in New York.
+The problem is, I grew up in New York.

-New York pizza is very different, so I'm kind of used to what I'm used to.
+So I'm kind of used to what I'm used to.

-Uh but everybody else I uh loves Papa John's.
+But everybody else loves Papa John's.

-I have nothing against it, it's just not my favorite.
+I have nothing against it.

 Right.

-Um no, I'm I'm there with you.
+No, I'm there with you.

-It's uh it's everybody's choice is different, of course.
+Everybody's choice is different, of course.

 But I would hungry, I'd buy anything.

-I like Waffle House.
+I like Waffle House, scattered and extra smothered.

 Right.

-I I um wanted to tell you something though.
+I wanted to tell you something, though.

-I live in the great state of Florida, and uh we have two politicians here that are legendary in my eyes.
+I live in the great state of Florida, and we have two politicians here that are legendary in my eyes.

 Trump and DeSantis, I'm guessing.